-- an overview of the draft Nuclear NPS findings as a whole; - summaries of findings against the identified sustainable development themes; - summaries of the appraisal findings for the sites listed in the draft Nuclear NPS; - a summary of potential interactions and cumulative effects; - key findings of the appraisal area, stated at the end of this Section.
+- summaries of the appraisal findings for the eight sites listed in the revised draft Nuclear NPS: - a summary of potential interactions and cumulative effects; and - key findings of the appraisal;

-Monitoring and Next Steps
+Monitoring and next steps

-- an outline of how the AoS informed the preparation of the draft Nuclear NPS; - an outline of proposals for monitoring the predicted effects of the draft Nuclear NPS; - discussion of next steps for the AoS and draft Nuclear NPS.
+- an outline of how the AoS informed the preparation of the revised draft Nuclear NPS; - an outline of proposals for monitoring the predicted effects of the revised draft Nuclear NPS; and - discussion of next steps for the revised AoS and revised draft NPS.

-The Appraisal of Sustainability and the draft Nuclear National Policy Statement are subject to public consultation.
-For more information on this consultation and how you may give us your views, please see the Consultation Document (www.energynpsconsultation.decc.gov.uk)
+The Appraisal of Sustainability and the revised draft Nuclear National Policy Statement are subject to public consultation.
+For more information on this consultation and how to make comments, go to www.energynpsconsultation.decc.gov.uk

-S.2 Background to the National Policy Statements and Appraisal of Sustainability
+S.2 Background to the National Policy Statements and Appraisals of Sustainability

-The Planning Act 2008 and National Policy Statements (NPSs)
+The Planning Act (2008) and National Policy Statements (NPSs)